Disability in Pakistan: Employment

-As per British Council’s report Moving from the margins: Mainstreaming persons with disabilities in Pakistan (2014), PWDs tend to have poorer health outcomes, lower education achievements, higher rates of poverty, and less economic participation.
-These conditions ultimately exclude PWDs as productive members of society; some estimates suggest the cost of exclusion leads to annual loss of US$11.9bn-15.4bn, or 4.9-6.3% of Pakistan’s GDP.
-Employment quotas have been in place for Persons with Disabilities since 1981 when a figure was 2% was set up by the government.
-Currently, the employment quotas are as follows: Sindh 5%, Punjab 3%, KPK 3% and Balochistan 5%.
-The government of Sindh’s Department of Empowerment of Persons with Disabilities hosted a session with the assistance of a local NGO NOWPDP where the current head of the Department Syed Qassim Naveed Qamar highlighted the steps the government was taking to employ persons with disabilities.
+As per British Council's report Moving from the margins: Mainstreaming persons with disabilities in Pakistan (2014), PWDs tend to have poorer health outcomes, lower education achievements, higher rates of poverty, and less economic participation.
+These conditions ultimately exclude PWDs as productive members of society; some estimates suggest the cost of exclusion leads to an annual loss of US$11.9bn-15.4bn or 4.9-6.3% of Pakistan's GDP.
+Employment quotas have been in place for Persons with Disabilities since 1981 when the government set up a figure of 2%.
+Currently, the employment quotas are: Sindh 5%, Punjab 3%, KPK 3% and Balochistan 5%.
+The government of Sindh's Department of Empowerment of Persons with Disabilities hosted a session with the assistance of a local NGO, NOWPDP, where the current head of the Department, Syed Qassim Naveed Qamar, highlighted the steps the government was taking to employ persons with disabilities.
 The government, he said, "was rigorously working for accessibility and transport and also accommodating persons with intellectual disabilities along with other disabilities."

 Policy

-Pakistan is a party to the United Nations Convention on the Rights of Persons with Disabilities, having signed the treaty on 25 September 2008 and ratified it on 5 July 2011.
+Pakistan is a party to the United Nations Convention on the Rights of Persons with Disabilities, signing the treaty on 25 September 2008 and ratifying it on 5 July 2011.

 Timeline of national policies and legislations supporting persons with disabilities in Pakistan: